Please click on the link below to view the presentation

 IMPORTANT NOTE: There are times when a student who has local accommodations is denied for those same accommodations by the College Board and/or the ACT.
 Both the College Board and ACT are private organizations and we have no control over their decisions.
 They apply national standards in their review process, and these do not always match our local standards.

-, please ask your counselor for the appropriate form, or come to the College and Career Center to pick one up.
+, please ask your counselor for the appropriate form.
 For more information about accommodations for ACT testing, please visit their website.
 Once you review this document:

 To apply for College Board accommodations, you can download and print the form from the link below.
-Once you have completed this form (including required signatures), please give it to your guidance counselor or to Ms. Tompkins, the Director of Guidance, for processing.
+Once you have completed this form (including required signatures), please give it to your guidance counselor.

 For more information about accommodations for College Board testing, please visit their website.